 This course is a continuation of the ED 614 LDTC Practicum I. During this practicum the student will have the continued opportunity to function as the LDTC on the Child Study Team under the continued mentorship of a certified Learning Disabilities Teacher consultant.
 Students will continue to apply the knowledge, skills and values learned throughout the specialized courses in this program.
 The focus will be on the understanding, diagnosis and assessment, and instructional planning for the education of students with disabilities incorporating the NJCCS mandates and proper placement of each student in the Least Restrictive Environment through collaboration between educational professionals and parents.
 The student will also participate in the development of the IEP and participate during the Determination of Eligibility IEP parental meetings and other Annual IEP parental meetings throughout the practicum.
 The outcomes will be discussed during class sessions.
-(Minimum of 45 hours of field experience under LDTC supervisor.)
-Prerequisite: ED 614 AND co-requisite ED 610 or ED 611.
+(Minimum of 45 hours of Field Experience under LDTC supervisor.)

-ED 616 Quantitative and Qualitative Research for School Administrators (3)
+ED 616 - Qualitative and Quantitative Research for Educational Administrators Credits: 3